How can we weave together the space of home with community in a historic neighborhood?

 Durham, North Carolina | 3,470 sf

 With a view of the Durham skyline, this home sits on a corner in the historic Cleveland-Holloway neighborhood.
 Mediating between the public street and a private courtyard, it spills out in both directions.
 A deep front porch continues the existing pattern of porches along the street and seamlessly extends the inside to the outside through a series of foldaway glass walls.
-Simple wood slats weave the siding, railings, fences, and trellises together, creating dynamic patterns of light and shadow.
+Thermally modified wood slats weave the siding, railings, fences, and trellises together, creating dynamic patterns of light and shadow.
 The house and site are designed as one; weaving together inside and outside, building and nature, old and new.
+This home features a green roof and a 10kW solar array.

 H I G H L I G H T S